 Check if your home, work or school is in a tsunami evacuation zone.
 Remember if an earthquake is long or strong – get gone.
 Don’t wait for an official warning.
 Move past a Blue Line.
 If possible, evacuate by foot, or cycle.
 Stay past the Blue Lines until the official “all clear” is given.

 Preparing your business

 Your business needs a plan to get through an emergency.
 Think about how you'll keep running if there's a disaster.
 If you provide an essential service to your community, how will you make sure people still get the help they need?

 If you’d like to learn more about business continuity planning, Wellington Regional Emergency Management Office (WREMO) holds free workshops across the region.
 These workshops are open to both businesses and community organisations.

 We're happy to share our expertise and advice if you would like to discuss emergency-proofing your business or organisation.
 Simply get in touch with us to start a conversation.

-Civil Defence recommends storing at least 20 litres per person per day of fresh, to last a minimum seven days for drinking, cooking and basic hygiene, ie one person = 140 litres, two persons = 280 litres and four persons = 560 litres.
+Civil Defence recommends storing at least 20 litres of water per person per day, to last at least seven days for drinking, cooking and basic hygiene.
+That is: